mattsq/crosslearner/docs/acx_architecture.rst

 Recent versions add optional weight initialisation and batch normalisation.
 When enabled, every linear layer is initialised according to the chosen scheme and followed by a batch-normalisation layer.
 This can improve stability when training on more complex datasets.
+A contrastive representation loss can also be enabled via ``contrastive_weight`` to further balance covariates across treatment groups.

 Customising parameters
 ----------------------